pkuzan/aws-basics/lab/aws-basics.md

 Quick recap.
 * We have created a Spring Boot application ready for Code Deploy
 * Provisioned an Auto Scaling Group
-* Provisioned a Code Deploy Application and Deployment Group
+* Provisioned a CodeDeploy Application and Deployment Group
 * Copied zip file to S3.

 The next task is to deploy the zip file to the EC2 instance(s) in the Auto Scaling Group.